Schools and Colleges

 Key stage 4-5

-We are pleased to launch a new resource about our Tudor portraits and their connection to empire, identity, and global consumption, This teachers’ resource Microcosms: Illuminating the Global in Tudor and Early Stuart Portraits explores issues of Global exchange, migration and the beginnings of empire through portraiture.
+This resource looks at Tudor portraits and their connection to empire, identity, and global consumption.
+Microcosms: Illuminating the Global in Tudor and Early Stuart Portraits explores issues of Global exchange, migration and the beginnings of empire through portraiture.

 David Hockney, “Self Portrait 26th Sept.”
 1983, © David Hockney